State and Local Policy Database

 EV Transit Bus Goal

-Last Updated: December 2021
+Last Updated: September 2023

 Freight System EfficiencyList All

-Last Updated: December 2021
+Last Updated: September 2023

-Score: 5.5 out of 15 points
+Score: 19 out of 40 points

-Energy & Water Utilities Summary List All
+Community Energy Infrastructure Summary List All

 United Illuminating Company, an investor-owned utility (IOU), is the primary electric utility for the City of New Haven.
 The primary natural gas supplier for New Haven is Southern Connecticut Gas, an IOU.
 In 2007, the Connecticut legislature enacted Public Act 07-242, an act concerning electricity and energy efficiency, which places new requirements for energy efficiency and establishes new regulatory mechanisms for utilities.
-To learn more about the state requirements for electric and gas efficiency, please visit the Connecticut page of the State Database
+To learn more about the state requirements for electric and gas efficiency, please visit the Connecticut page of the State Database.

 The South Central Connecticut Regional Water Authority is the water utility that provides the City of New Haven with drinking water services, while the Greater New Haven Water Pollution Control Authority manages the city’s wastewater treatment and stormwater management.

-Last Updated: July 2021
+Last Updated: September 2023

 Electricity and Natural Gas Efficiency SavingsList All